neovegeto/100-days-of-code/log.md

 Tomorrow i will have a look at the exercises, they provide.
 I found this exercises today.

+At some point, I have to find out, what kind of language we use here, so I can hide the examples.

 **Link(s) to work**
 1. [https://www.freecodecamp.org/](https://www.freecodecamp.org/)
 2. [https://github.com/ine-rmotr-curriculum](https://github.com/ine-rmotr-curriculum)